20 Mexican Handicrafts To Buy From 20 Regions of Mexico

 B/ These boho bracelets are finished with a macrame adjustable sliding knot to fit all wrist sizes.
 The bracelet comes in a gorgeous upcycled pouch, the perfect gift for someone special or treating yourself!
 This listing is for one bracelet, but it is Ideal as a stacking bracelet for the layered look.
 Add more bracelets for effect and to mix and match depending on your wardrobe choice.

-Amate Bark Paintings: These paintings are created on amate, a type of paper made from the bark of trees.
+Amate Bark Paintings: Artists create these paintings on amate, a type of paper made from the bark of trees.
 The art typically depicts scenes from daily life, mythology, or traditional rituals.

 Day of the Dead Crafts: Associated with the Dia de los Muertos (Day of the Dead) celebration, these crafts include sugar skulls, paper marigold flowers, and figurines, which are used to create altars and honor deceased loved ones.